speedscale/docs/docs/tutorial.md

 5. Used auto generated mocks during the replay
 6. Transformed some snapshot traffic
 7. Edited the assertions
-8. Reanalyzed the report for a higher success rate
+8. Reanalyzed the report for a higher accuracy

 # Next Steps